Call for papers is open

 Additional information

-• If you feel like you need help to prepare your session you can count on us: we can appoint a personal curator who will review your material and organize rehearsals.
+• We will help you to prepare for your session: we can appoint a personal curator who will review your material and organize rehearsals.

-• Usually, we contact applicants within a week after the submission.
-If that hasn’t happened, feel free to contact us via email at pc-safecode@jugru.org.
+• Usually, we contact applicants within 2–3 days after the submission.
+If that hasn’t happened, feel free to contact us via email at program@jugru.org.
 Also, don’t forget to read the speaker’s memo.